fbalensiefer/fbalensiefer.github.io/projects.md

 [...to the Repository](https://github.com/fbalensiefer/Interactive_Network_Visualisations)

-# Simulation Study in Python
+# Simulation Study with Python
 The scope of this project is to replicate the major findings from the paper "Are Credit Markets Still Local?
 Evidence from Bank Branch Closings" by Hoai-Luu Q. Nguyen by using Python as Data Science tool.
 Additionally, I create a simulated dataset to show the robustness of the identification strategy.<br>

 [...to the Repository](https://github.com/fbalensiefer/Python_SimulationStudy)